John Boccieri: 2010

 On October 30, 2010, Boccieri ran offstage while former President Bill Clinton was giving a speech after learning that his pregnant wife was in labor.

 On November 2, 2010, Boccieri lost his bid for a second term in Congress after being defeated by Republican businessman Jim Renacci.
 He was defeated handily in an overwhelmingly Republican election cycle; Boccieri received only 41% of the vote, compared to 52% for Renacci (a Libertarian candidate took the remaining votes).

-Return to Ohio House of Representatives
+Return to Ohio House of Representatives and private sector

 On September 29, 2015, Boccieri was appointed to the Ohio House of Representatives, filling the 59th District vacancy caused by the resignation of Ron Gerberry.
 He did not run for re-election in 2018, instead opting to run for the 33rd District seat in the Ohio State Senate, losing to Michael Rulli in the general election.

-Later career

 After leaving politics, Boccieri became a commercial airline pilot for United Airlines.
 He has also been active with the Airline Pilots Association and was considered for the role of administrator of the Federal Aviation Administration during the Biden administration, but ultimately was not appointed to the role.

+In January 2026, Boccieri announced that he is running for the Ohio's 58th House of Representatives district.
+Boccieri is running to replace Democrat Lauren McNally.